Olegiv95/Gpu-Quantum-Interferometry-Solver/README.md

 - any list of Lindblad collapse operators with dimensions matching `H`
 - an output operator whose expectation value is accumulated or sampled
 - up to two parameter-sweep axes
-- an optional symbolic initial density matrix, symbolic initial-state sweep, or explicit array of initial reduced density matrices
+- an optional symbolic initial density matrix, symbolic initial-state sweep, or explicit array of initial density matrices

 `mesolve_2D` constructs the Lindblad equation, reduces the Hermitian trace-one density matrix to `N*N - 1` independent real variables, generates CUDA expressions for the RHS and observable, inserts them into the packaged CUDA template, compiles with NVRTC, and launches one independent trajectory per GPU thread.
 The practical system dimension is limited by generated-code size, register pressure, compilation resources, and GPU memory rather than by a hard-coded two-level model.

-Output modes include a time-averaged observable, a final observable, the final reduced density matrix, and an optional sampled observable trace.
+Output modes include a time-averaged observable, a final observable, the final density matrix, and an optional sampled observable trace.
 See the [GQIS API reference](https://github.com/Olegiv95/Gpu-Quantum-Interferometry-Solver/blob/main/GQIS_API.md) for every argument and helper function.

-## Units And Basis Conventions

-The solver is unit-agnostic.
-The included examples use dimensionless model parameters normalized by a selected energy-gap scale.
-All Hamiltonian coefficients, drive frequencies, and dissipative rates in one model must use the same frequency convention.
-A physical model may use either ordinary frequency or angular frequency after consistent normalization; mixing the two introduces an unwanted factor of `2*pi`.
-The corresponding time variable must use the reciprocal convention so that every phase argument is dimensionless.

-Labels such as `|0>` and `|1>` identify states of the basis used to construct the Hamiltonian.
-They are not automatically energy-ground and energy-excited states.
-The Hamiltonian determines its instantaneous energy eigenstates, while collapse operators specify the dissipative transition directions represented in the model.
+GQIS does not interpret physical units or basis labels.
+Define all quantities, states, and operators in each model using compatible units and a consistent basis.

 ## Installation